Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

-NotebookLM's free version gives you 100 notebooks, 50 sources per notebook, and 3 Audio Overviews per day.
-Google keeps this plan free with no time limit.
+NotebookLM's free version gives you 100 notebooks, 50 sources per notebook, and 50 chat questions a day, with audio and video overviews included.
+Google keeps the free plan running with no time limit.
 You just need a Google account.

 The free tier handles light research and small projects well enough.
 But if you work with lots of documents, need offline access, or prefer keeping your data off Google's servers, tools like Elephas give you more flexibility without the caps.